GFNS Highlands Gran Fondo Timed Sections

 The route showcases the Highlands area which is a 1,343 square mile region of Northern New Jersey which is noted for its scenic landscape and environmental importance.
 Start and finish venue at High Point Brewing Company in Butler, NJ.
 Route goes over "High Point" the highest point in New Jersey, through High Point State Park were you'll enjoy the closed park road for a time segment.

-For racers, GFNCS events feature four timed sections, more than any other regional big ride.
+For racers, GFNS events feature four timed sections, more than any other regional big ride.
 “But,” Kline added, “the event is not a start-to-finish race; riders can stop at our fully-stocked aid stations, regroup with friends and enjoy themselves along this beautiful and amazing route without feeling the constant pressure of monitoring their overall time.”

-Kline’s rider-friendly approach also extends to the cost of the event; with registration fees starting at $50, the GFNCS New Jersey Highlands race/ride costs approximately one-half of what the other regional Gran Fondo organizers charge.
+Kline’s rider-friendly approach also extends to the cost of the event; with registration fees starting at $50, the GFNS New Jersey Highlands race/ride costs approximately one-half of what the other regional Gran Fondo organizers charge.
 Donations benefit the Boy Scouts of America Patriots’ Path Council #358.

 The event has courses to suit all abilities of cyclists; the Gran Route (100 miles, 4 timed sections), the Medio Route (60 miles), 3 timed sections and the Piccolo Route (35 miles 2 timed section).